nwaldispuehl/sensor-samplor/README.md

 <a name='sensor_network_usecase' />
 ### Use case 2: A small sensor network

 To have multiple nodes collecting sensor readings (also temperature in this case) we configure two Raspberry Pi computers as sensor nodes and a personal computer as some sort of sensor live ticker.
 We again assume the software has been installed on all three systems and temperature sensors as well as drivers were set up on the two Raspberry Pi computers.
+Furthermore all nodes are connected to the same computer network.

 #### Configuration